VisualNeuroscience-UH/CxSystem/docs/index.rst

 The CxSystem has an open source code, and can be freely used under GNU GENERAL PUBLIC LICENSE Version 3 (see `Copying.txt
 <https://github.com/sivanni/CxSystem/blob/master/Copying.txt>`_).
 The articles \
-describing the details and testing of the framework is under peer review.
+describing the details and testing of the framework has been accepted to Neural Computation.

 Contents: